Nodes Page#

 Scheduler status indicator - This indicator is present only if Slurm is configured.
 Possible values: UNKNOWN, READY/IDLE, BUSY, UNUSABLE/ERROR.
 If the indicator is ERROR, there may be an accompanying error message.
 This is displayed when hovering over the Scheduler Status Indicator.

-You can interact with cells in two ways:
+You can interact with cells in multiple ways:

 Hovering: Opens a pop-up containing additional identification and status information about the node.

-Clicking: Opens a pop-up window containing node details and an option to edit the node.
+Clicking: Opens a tab containing node details and an option to edit the node.

 Node List Display#